Hurricane Irma: Sports

 In professional sports, the Miami Dolphins–Tampa Bay Buccaneers game scheduled for September 10 at Hard Rock Stadium in Miami was postponed to November 19 due to the storm's threat.
 The Dolphins left early for their road game against the Los Angeles Chargers.
 The Tampa Bay Rays and New York Yankees moved their September 11–13 series from Tropicana Field in St. Petersburg to Citi Field in Queens.
 Minor League Baseball's Florida State League, Carolina League, and Southern League called off their championship finals and as a result, named their division series winners league co-champions.
-The Miami FC versus San Francisco Deltas match on September 10 was cancelled so the players and staff could prepare for the storm with their families.
+The Miami FC versus San Francisco Deltas match on September 10 was canceled so the players and staff could prepare for the storm with their families.
 The Orlando Pride of the National Women's Soccer League rescheduled their September 9 match to September 7.
 Orlando City SC of Major League Soccer did not have any scheduled home games in September, but was unable to return to training facilities in Orlando due to Hurricane Irma.

 In college football, the UCF Knights-Memphis Tigers game scheduled for September 9 was moved to September 30, replacing UCF's game against Maine and Memphis game against Georgia State.
-UCF also cancelled their game against Georgia Tech on September 16, as UCF's stadium hosted the National Guard.
-The USF Bulls-Connecticut Huskies football game was also cancelled.
+UCF also canceled their game against Georgia Tech on September 16, as UCF's stadium hosted the National Guard.
+The USF Bulls-Connecticut Huskies football game was also canceled.
 The Miami Hurricanes–Arkansas State Redwolves game scheduled for September 9 at Centennial Bank Stadium in Arkansas was canceled due to travel concerns for the University of Miami.
-The Florida Gators-Northern Colorado Bears match in Gainesville scheduled for September 9 was cancelled.
+The Florida Gators-Northern Colorado Bears match in Gainesville scheduled for September 9 was canceled.
 The Florida State Seminoles contest against the Louisiana–Monroe Warhawks was canceled on September 8.
-The Seminoles' rivalry game with the Hurricanes in Tallahassee, originally scheduled for September 16, was postponed tp October 7.
+The Seminoles' rivalry game with the Hurricanes in Tallahassee, originally scheduled for September 16, was postponed to October 7.
 The FIU Panthers game against the Alcorn State Braves was moved up a day and relocated to Legion Field in Birmingham, Alabama.
 The Georgia Southern Eagles game against the New Hampshire Wildcats on September 9 was also moved to Legion Field for that day.